samstarling/blog.lawrencejones.dev/_posts/2019-03-07-building-a-postgresql-load-tester.md

   and explain some challenges in the implementation, focusing on what I learned personally from the process.

+# Originally posted to this link, preserve for posterity
+redirect_from:
+  - 2019/03/07/building-a-postgresql-load-tester.html
 ---

 Some of my recent work at [GoCardless](https://gocardless.com/) uncovered a need